 I have experience providing therapy at a community mental health facility to a wide variety of clientele, as well as at a psychiatric hospital where I worked collaboratively with a team to treat high-risk patients with chronic mental illness.
 I have worked with children, adolescents and adults and am trained in individual, couples, family and group therapy.

 I believe that everyone is worthy of being able to share their story in a supportive, non-judgmental environment and I feel privileged to be a part of someone’s therapeutic journey.
-The therapeutic approaches that I utilize most often include: Bowenian Therapy, Narrative Therapy and Attachment Therapy.
-I use Gottman Method Couples Therapy and Internal Family Systems Therapy (IFS) and continue to attend trainings on these approaches.
+The therapeutic approaches that I utilize most often include: Bowenian/Transgenerational Therapy, Structural Therapy, Attachment Therapy, Gottman Method Couples Therapy, Internal Family Systems (IFS) and Eye Movement Desensitization Reprocessing (EMDR).
 I also employ Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) when appropriate.
 When working with children and adolescents I often utilize expressive approaches through art, play and music.
 My Christian faith has been the foundation of my own personal healing; I encourage my clients to teach me about their own spiritual beliefs and practices in relation to their mental health.

 Areas of Clinical Focus

-My clinical focus includes, but is not limited to: anxiety, depression, complex trauma, relationship struggles in couples and families, grief/loss, self-injury, communication issues, life transitions, parent education, low self-esteem, stress management, separation/divorce and behavior modification.
-I am currently the Family Specialty Team Lead and I am also a Certified Clinical Trauma Professional (CCTP).
+My clinical focus includes, but is not limited to: anxiety, depression, complex trauma, relationship struggles in couples and families, grief/loss, self-injury, communication issues, narcissistic abuse, life transitions, parent education, low self-esteem, stress management, separation/divorce and behavior modification.
+I am currently the Family Specialty Team Lead.